WineSomm/Somm/README.md

 ### Demo for this app is available at: https://wine-somm.herokuapp.com

-Note: Some feature may not work until you add your API keys
+Note: Some features may not work until you add your API keys

 ## Stack